bseymour/bseymour.github.io/_posts/2016-11-25-Moving-To-Mac.md

 ---

-More notes to be written up (please send any further suggestions fo @bseymour on twitter) f.lux - screen shots ... cmd shift 3/4 .. even better with dropbox integration growly notes
+More notes to be written up (please send any further suggestions to @bseymour on twitter) hidden files... .htaccess etc..
+DesktopUtlity app - which I use to show hidden files.. f.lux - screen shots ... cmd shift 3/4 .. even better with dropbox integration growly notes